 Julia is a social pioneer, writer and campaigner.
 She studied visual science at City University and became a member of the College of Optometrists in 1991, later specialising in visual impairment and diabetes.
 During her career in optometry, she lectured at City University, was a visiting clinician at the Royal Free Hospital and worked with Primary Care Trusts.
 She ran a domiciliary practice across south London and was a Director of the UK Institute of Optometry.

 Julia formed 20/20Health in 2006.
 Becoming an expert in digital health solutions, she led on the NHS–USA Veterans’ Health Digital Health Exchange Programme and was co-founder of the Health Tech and You Awards with Axa PPP and the Design Museum.
 Her research interests are now in harnessing digital to improve personal health, and she is a PhD candidate in Human Computer Interaction (HCI) at UCL.
 She is also dedicated to creating a sustainable Whole School Wellbeing Community model for schools that builds relationships, discovers assets and develops life skills.
 She is a member of the Royal Society of Medicine’s Digital Health Council.

-Julia has made many media appearances (BBC News, ITV, Channel 5 News, BBC 1′s The Big Questions, BBC Radio, LBC) and has taken part in debates and contributed to BBC’s Newsnight, Panorama, You and Yours and ITV’s The Week.
+Julia has shared 2020health's research widely in the media (BBC News, ITV, Channel 5 News, BBC 1′s The Big Questions & Victoria Derbyshire, BBC Radio 4 Today, PM and Woman's Hour, LBC) and has taken part in debates and contributed to BBC’s Newsnight, Panorama, You and Yours and ITV’s The Week.